buddhist-uni/buddhist-uni.github.io/_content/canon/ud5.7.md

 year: 2008
 ---

 > Whatever doubts there are...
+The meditators give up all these